 When a player wants to buy the cheapest possible skin, suitable items are usually found among the Battle-Scarred weapons.
 The BS war tools have float value ranging from 0.44 to 1.0.
 This category contains the most worn and weathered guns from endless bloody online matches.

 Don't let the Battle-Scarred weapon design fool you.
-Among the BS items you can find expensive rarities, too.
+Among the battle scarred skins you can find expensive rarities, too.
 A valuable skin like this will make a great addition to the collection of any player who prefers war tools that have seen countless battles.

 Beyond the grid